top

 The Thames 1400 BC was a very marshy place

-(This beautiful model can be seen at the Museum of London)
+(This beautiful model was at the Museum of London)

 image013